 Mitigation and best practice options

-Some simple steps to minimise the effects of horticultural activities on water quality and mahinga kai are outlined below.
+Here are some simple steps to minimise the effects of forestry activities on water quality and mahinga kai.

 The Forest Stewardship Council (FSC) is an international non-profit organisation founded in 1993 to support environmentally appropriate, socially beneficial, and economically viable management of the world's forests.
 FSC has introduced an international labelling scheme for forest products, which provides a credible guarantee that the product comes from a well-managed forest.
 All forest products carrying the FSC logo have been independently certified as coming from forests that meet the internationally recognized FSC Principles and Criteria of Forest Stewardship.
 In this way FSC provides an incentive in the market place for good forest stewardship.

 The following are suggested management standards and guidelines to ensure environmental impacts in relation to water quality and health of mahinga kai are mitigated.

 Riparian vegetation of at least 5 m width must remain undisturbed from machinery or chemical spray, and no earthworks, tracking, or ground disturbance can occur in this area.
 Riparian vegetation adds to the successful maintenance of water quality and mahinga kai populations and controls stream temperature and sedimentation.

 Within the riparian area there should be no planting of crop trees, spraying (fertiliser and chemical), and burning.
 Larger streams/rivers need a larger riparian area because of the canopy gap created by the stream and a buffer width of 5 to 20 m is recommended on either side of streams where catchment area exceeds 50 ha.
 In forestry, native vegetation often re-establishes itself in riparian buffers.

 Take all reasonable steps to reduce the likelihood of spray drift over protected vegetation.
 The use of low fish toxicity herbicides is preferred adjacent to streams.